kiwi0fruit/ultimate-question/articles/theory-of-everything.md

 * dynamic model of an artificial universe in which after some enormous simulation time properties of our universe is **possible** (but not necessary highly probable) but existing of intelligent life is highly **probable**.
 * model that is capable of answering **all** in-model "**why these** structures exist and processes take place instead of the other?" questions by combination of transition rules postulates application and history of events (including completely random events).
+* it may be desirable to have a **universal description tool** that can be applied to any "level" of the model (where "higher" levels are built upon many smaller modules.
+But the picture would be more complicated if strange loops are possible).
+Level hierarchy can be alike to organelles -> cells -> species individuals -> packs/tribes -> populations.

 3) By **simplest** I means: